Three Palestinians killed in Israeli strike on occupied West Bank

 The Israeli military deployed snipers on roofs and sent in bulldozers to destroy infrastructure.

-The Quds News Network posted a video of a fire in the camp following the army’s ground assault on the camp.
+The Quds News Network posted a video of a fire following the army’s ground assault on the camp.

+The Israeli military said its aircraft struck “several militants” in Tulkarem as ground forces searched for buried explosives in an operation that was still ongoing.

+Dozens of buildings were destroyed in the eight-hour incursion and at least one Israeli soldier was wounded.

 Israeli forces also conducted raids in cities and towns across the West Bank, the Palestinian Wafa news agency reported, and arrested two teenagers in the town of Deir Ballut and Tubas city.